Management Information: Coronavirus (COVID-19) disease reports made by employers to HSE and Local Authorities since 10 April 2020

 - because the data is 'as reported' by employers, there is potential for some error in some of the reported data items.
 In particular, there is potential for some non-fatal COVID-19 cases to have been reported as fatal and vice versa.
 Further, a review of a sample of reports shows some mis-allocation in the coding of the industry in which the worker is employed.
 In particular, workers in residential and social care, often get incorrectly recorded as working in the accommodation sector or in personal services

-- data on cases of COVID-19 is only available on a consistent basis from 10th April.
+- data on cases of COVID-19 is only available from 10 April 2020.
 This was the date at which HSE modified the disease report form to enable cases of COVID-19 to be readily identified.
-Also the date at which HSE issued guidance around the reporting of cases of COVID-19 deaths.
+(Also, the date at which HSE issued guidance around the reporting of cases of COVID-19 deaths).